 Dr Aboubayda Shabat, Head of DataLab at Risk Insights

 Dr Abuobayda Shabat is the head of Data Lab at Risk Insights, a company that integrates various sources of data and machine learning into calculating an ESG rating.
 He holds a PhD in computer engineering from the University of KwaZulu-Natal, South Africa, and his PhD research focused on computer vision and improving the accuracy of object characteristics algorithms.
-Having combined academic and industry experience, he practices scholarly and commissioned research in the fields of data science, computer vision, 4IR, information systems, and informatics.
+Having combined academic and industry experience, he practices scholarly and commissioned research in the fields of data science, computer vision, the fourth industrial revolution, information systems and informatics.

 Andrey Bogdanov, Principal and Interim CEO at Risk Insights

 Andrey is the Principal and Interim CEO at Risk Insights, a data analytics and risk management advisory company that developed the first AI driven environmental, social and governance rating model specialising in emerging economies.
-He attained his undergraduate degree at St Petersburg University, majoring in Economics and then Law, and later on earned a Master of Business Administration from TRIUM, one of the world’s leading degree programs for global leaders jointly issued by New York University Stern School of Business, London School of Economics and Political Science and HEC Paris School of Management.
+He attained his undergraduate degree at St Petersburg University, majoring in Economics and then Law, and later on earned a Master of Business Administration from TRIUM, one of the world’s leading degree programs for global leaders jointly issued by New York University Stern School of Business, London School of Economics and Political Science and École des hautes études commerciales de Paris (HEC) School of Management.

 He began his career at the brink of the collapse of the USSR in St Petersburg, working for one of the largest banks specialising in agriculture.
 From the early days of his career, Andrey was passionate about risk management and treasury and he was instrumental in setting up one of the first bank's treasury departments in the former USSR.

-He later took up a position in RJ Reynolds Nabisco, a Fortune 500 company (whose non-US business was later on acquired by JT Inc), where he built his career spanning 20 years in various senior management and board positions.
+He later took up a position in Richard Joshua Reynolds Nabisco, a Fortune 500 company (whose non-US business was later on acquired by Japan Tobacco Inc), where he built his career spanning 20 years in various senior management and board positions.
 Andrey worked with business units in more than 70 countries across four continents, spanning roles in corporate finance, accounting, IT, treasury, risk, tax, general finance, business development and strategy.

 The members of the research team are as follows: